ammiranda/flotneedle/README.md

 ###Overview

 This plugin is used to append tooltips at the current mouse position on the canvas element where the flot graph is drawn.
 Flotneedle is a plugin to be used with the [flot](http://www.flotcharts.org) graphing library.
 Jquery is a dependency of flot so it is also a dependency of flotneedle.
+Flotneedle supports stacked and fillarea graphs.

 Example screenshot: